EU-MDR – Medical Device Regulation

-New European medical device regulation coupled with the spike in post-pandemic procedures mean companies need to adjust their translations–and adjust fast.
+The new European medical device regulation, EU-MDR, and the spike in post-pandemic procedures mean that companies need to adjust their translations quickly.

 What is EU-MDR?

-The European Union’s Medical Device Regulation (MDR) replaced the former Medical Device Directive and Directive on Active Implantable Medical Devices May 26, 2021.
-The EU-MDR was originally planned for 2020 implementation but COVID-19 postponed the transition.
-December 2020, the first module was released (EUDAMED Actor Registration) and the second one is expected to be released this fall.
+The European Union’s Medical Device Regulation (MDR) replaced the former Medical Device Directive and Directive on Active Implantable Medical Devices – May 26, 2021.
+The EU-MDR was originally planned for 2020 implementation, but COVID-19 postponed the transition.
+In December 2020, the first module was released (EUDAMED Actor Registration), and the second one is expected to be released this fall.

-All devices sold in the EU need to be certified (or re-certified) under the new MDR.
-This includes everything from x-ray machines to pacemakers, breast implants, prosthetic limbs, and scalpels.
-It means that all manufacturers currently selling or who plan to sell medical device products in the EU, even those based outside Europe, will need to satisfy the new EU-MDR requirements.
+All devices sold in the EU must be certified (or re-certified) under the new MDR.
+This includes everything from X-ray machines to pacemakers, breast implants, prosthetic limbs, and scalpels.
+It means that all manufacturers currently selling or planning to sell medical device products in the EU, even those based outside Europe, must satisfy the new EU-MDR requirements.

 What changed?

 Broadly speaking, the MDR puts a greater emphasis on the importance of transparency and accuracy.
-Manufacturers are also obligated to invest in better traceability and to reflect product information in a clear, concise way.
+Manufacturers are also obligated to invest in better traceability and to reflect product information clearly and concisely.

-Instructions for Use (IFUs) must clearly state the purpose of the device, its clinical benefits, what materials were used in its manufacture (if the device will be inserted in the body), when patients must consult a physician, and whether any follow-up appointments are required.
+Instructions for Use (IFUs) must clearly state the device’s purpose, its clinical benefits, what materials were used in its manufacture (if the device will be inserted in the body), when patients must consult a physician, and whether any follow-up appointments are required.
 Companies must also provide documentation on design verification/validation, risk management, post-market surveillance, and post-market clinical follow-up.

 For a more detailed requirements checklist and timeline overview (including FAQs) of the new EU-MDR changes, Source Intelligence happens to have a great guide.